Holography and the Page curve of an evaporating black hole

 However, the information begins to come out after the Page time, which prevents the evaporation process to be much random.
 In other words, the randomness of the evaporation process drops strictly when passing the Page time.
 The situation is quite different for the smooth curves---Fig~\ref{f-Pcs--Modified}, green.
 In that case, the evaporation process leads to a mixture of both losing and gaining information about the remaining black hole in each step.
-So the randomness of the evaporation process would not experience a strict change when passing the maximum point.
-According to the discussions passed in Sec.~\ref{Sec__Intro}, the Page curve is properly describing an evaporating black hole in an asymptotically AdS spacetime; while the smooth curves are more appropriate for an evaporating black hole in an asymptotically flat spacetime.
-A potential explanation for the significant difference in the level of randomness displayed by the two curves is: The asymptotic behavior of spacetime is a key factor in determining the extent of randomness of the evaporation process occurring near the event horizon of the black hole.
-Consequently, additional research efforts are necessary to comprehensively grasp and interpret this effect.
+So, in the case of a gradual transition, the randomness of the evaporation process does not undergo a sharp change when passing the maximum point.
+This aligns with our previous discussion in Sec.~\ref{Sec__Intro} and the proposal that different parts of the system's state may have undergone the phase transition or not \cite{Akers2021}.